joanperelopez/RF-Sensor-for-ham-radio/README.md

 ![WhatsApp Image 2025-04-22 at 13 17 36-2](https://github.com/user-attachments/assets/b005ac40-3e88-4f17-994c-f7a7aa9a7cc6)
 The RING.
 We will stick a 10mm-wide strip of copper in the shape shown in the photograph and solder a wire to it.

 This ring forms an electrode, which capacitively couples with our fingers to provide a return path for the RF and increases the sensitivity of the sensor.
+In any case, the sensor already has some intrinsic sensitivity, but less than if we bring our fingers close.

 ![WhatsApp Image 2025-04-22 at 13 17 36-3](https://github.com/user-attachments/assets/3e0a08bc-f556-4622-8769-ae4fc069abdc)